nicholastmosher/dotfiles/README.md

 `setup_guest.sh` is nearly identical, except that it doesn't copy my public ssh key into your ~/.ssh/ directory.

+Here are two one-liners that will install my runtime configurations.
+The first one is what I personally use on new and remote machines, as it installs my public SSH key.
+IF YOU USE `setup_nick.sh` YOU ARE GIVING ME THE FRONT DOOR KEY TO YOUR COMPUTER.
+The `setup_guest.sh` does NOT install my SSH key.

+This is the one for me:

+    git clone https://github.com/nicholastmosher/nickrc.git ~/.nickrc; ~/.nickrc/setup_nick.sh

+This is the (safer) one for you:

+    git clone https://github.com/nicholastmosher/nickrc.git ~/.nickrc; ~/.nickrc/setup_guest.sh

 ### .vimrc

 The .vimrc that I use is about 99% Harlan Haskins's.
 In fact, I didn't